Chapter 9 Git and Github

 - Click Git/SVN

-- If git executable says ‘None,’ browse to where git is installed on your laptop
+- If git executable says ‘None’, browse to where git is installed on your laptop

 - Click ok

-- In the RStudio terminal:
+Now, in the RStudio terminal:

 - Type

-git config --user.name GitHub_USERNAME
+git config --global user.name GitHub_USERNAME

 - Type

-git config --user.email GitHub_EMAIL
+git config --global user.email GitHub_EMAIL

 9.3.1.3 For errors around ‘fatal: authentication failed’